 Why You Need to Use the Lean Approach for Your Startup

 Before the lean approach to startups gained traction, almost every entrepreneur followed the same method when launching a startup.
-They would start by writing a detailed business plan, which presented to investors.
+They would start by writing a detailed business plan, which they presented to investors.
 They would then form a team by hiring employees to cover all the different roles at the company.
 Finally, they would work on developing their first product or service.
 After all this hard work and investment, around 90 percent of startups would fail.

 This huge fail rate has led to the realization that there must be a better way of doing things.
 In the early 2010s, the lean startup methodology began offering a different approach.

 The Lean Startup Methodology

 The lean startup approach is all about reducing risks and improving your chances of success.
 Central to the business model are experimentation, customer feedback, and simplicity.
 For instance, a minimum viable product is part of the lean startup methodology, as is pivoting — changing direction when what you initially set out to do fails.

 However, at the core of the methodology is the idea that the traditional business plan is flawed.
 This is because entrepreneurs write business plans before they do anything else: a business plan comes before product development and even before talking with target customers about their wants and needs.
 Plus, business plans make projections for several years in the future — and forecasts often turn out to be completely different to reality.

 The main problem, though, is that the primary purpose of a business plan is to receive money from investors, not to ensure a successful venture.
 Using a conventional business plan treats a startup as if it were going to operate like a large corporation, which could not be further from the truth.

 What Are the Three Steps for Creating a Lean Startup?